learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## How Does That Work in Code?

 Great question!
-The way we're going to implement this relationship is by setting up our `Meal` class as a join between our `Waiter` and our `Customer`.
-And because we're obeying the `single source of truth`, we're going to tell the `Meal` class to know all the details of each meal.
-That means not only the total cost and the tip (which defaults to 0), but who the customer and waiter were for each meal.
+The way we're going to implement this relationship is by setting up our `Meal` class as a join between our `Waiter` and our `Customer` classes.
+And because we're obeying the `single source of truth`, we're going to tell the `Meal` class to know all the details of each `meal` instance.
+That means not only the total cost and the tip (which defaults to 0), but who the `customer` and `waiter` were for each meal.

 ```ruby
 class Meal